Part-Time Firefighter/EMTs

 Leland Township Fire and Rescue is accepting applications for part-time; paid-on-call Firefighter / Emergency Medical Technician (EMT) positions.
 The most desirable candidates live in Leland Township however candidates may maintain residency within ten miles of the Leelanau County border.
 Don’t have the credentials?
 Don’t worry we can train you!

-The Leland Township Fire and Rescue Department pays for candidates to attend training (department and state) programs, pays for their uniforms and personal protective equipment, as well as other stipends and bonuses.
-Candidates will be required to attend training twice a month, work one (1) 12-hour shift per month, and periodically respond to large-scale emergency callouts.
-The current tiered pay scale (base) is $18.00-21.00/ hr. depending on qualifications and credentials.
+The Leland Township Fire and Rescue Department pay candidates to attend training (department and state) programs, pays for their uniforms and personal protective equipment, as well as other stipends and bonuses.
+Candidates will be required to work one (1) 12-hour shift per month and periodically respond to large-scale emergency callouts.
+The current tiered pay scale (base) is $20-$26.00/hr. depending on qualifications and credentials.

 Who we are: